Statistically Truthful Auctions via Acceptance Rule: Background

-To effectively frame strategy-proof auctions as a deep learning problem, we aim to minimize regret while considering bidder utility.
-An auction mechanism $f = (g,p)$ can be parameterized as $\hat{f}(b; \theta) = [g^\theta(b), p^{\theta}(b)]$, where $\theta$ represents the trainable parameters.
-The utility function for bidder $i$ is then:

-Using this utility function, a bidder's regret is defined in the literature as the difference in utility between bidding truthfully and bidding to maximize utility.
-Let $v_{-i}$ denote the valuation profile excluding bidder $i$.
-Then the regret function $\rgt$ as a function of the private valuations $v$ is given by:
+Using this utility function, the regret of bidder $i$ is defined as the difference in utility between bidding truthfully and bidding to maximize utility.
+Let $v^{-i}$ denote the valuation profile excluding bidder $i$.
+Then, the regret function of the $i$-th bidder is given by